sulaimonlasisi/tflearn-convnet/README.md

       --test: type=float, default = 0.25.
 Fraction of samples to use for validation

       --accuracy: type=float, default = 0.9.
 Accuracy at which session is saved to best checkpoint path

+      --mode: type: =int, default = 0.
+Color mode of images.
+0 is for RGB, any other value is treated as grayscale

-    Example usage: python main.py images_folder car bike --split 0 --flip 1 --test 0.1
+    Example usage: python main.py cars sedan vans suvs trucks  --split 1 --horizontalflip 1 --verticalflip 1 --test 0.1 --splitlist 16 8 16 16 --accuracy 0.9 --mode 1 --epoch 50

     This will run for a while and save the CNN to same folder.
+Look for files beginning with cnn.tfl-xxxx.
+Use the highest value xxxx as the checkpoint_id argument for the test.py file when testing.

   Testing: